ComposableFi/composable/docs/onboarding/basics/11-xcvm.md

 - Chain-to-tradfi integrations.

 Spend ~20 minutes formulating how you'd combine some tech to build something.
 If you feel overwhelmed, don't worry.
 You can also think about what is needed from a UI/UX standpoint, and what you feel is missing right now in crypto.

-## Welcome!

-Feel free to discuss your thoughts with me (@kaiserkarel), and ask any questions that you might have.
-Make sure to leave some feedback on the onboarding course.

-Welcome to Composable!